Tatham Centre will be open for Spring 2022!

 - Any UWaterloo student with a valid Watcard can book an interview room on the lower level of the Tatham Centre for study purposes at certain times of the year.

-- Rooms not booked for CE and CCA activities are available (weekdays only) on a first come, first served basis from 8:30 a.m.-8:00 p.m. (currently no maximum time limit) outside of the weeks or days when co-op employer interviews take place and from 9:00 a.m.-11:00 p.m. during final exams (including the week prior to the start of final exams).
+- Rooms not booked for CE and CCA activities are available (weekdays only) on a first-come, first-served basis, day-of from 9:00 a.m.-9:00 p.m. (currently no maximum time limit) outside co-op interview cycles.

 Non-student (other UWaterloo departments/faculties):